acjwong/game_cs174/README.md

 	Assignment Notes
 		- Use Firefox or Chrome...
 Safari does not seem to work properly with the form attrabute for required fields.
-		- To access the page for JavaScript drawing and anamation see /game_cs174/game_test/game_screen.html
+		- To access the page for JavaScript drawing and anamation see /game_cs174/game_test/game_screen.html.
+At the this time navigating directly to the page will work, but in the future we hope to block access unless the user is logged in.
-		- You can log in with any username or password (This feature has not been implemented yet)
+		- You can log in with any username or password (This is because we have not implemented user login, we have only implemented input validation)
-		- Gamertags are 3 characters
+		- Gamer Tags are 3 characters
 		- Passwords are between 5-10 characters

 	SQL: